 Not sure if it was because the restaurant was particularly busy the night we dined there, but the restaurant did seem short staffed as well.
 The staff were working very hard, but it made it difficult for them to deliver the expert level of service that you would expect in a specialty dining restaurant.
 Our waiter never had the opportunity to stop in and ask how the meals were or if we needed anything else, like another drink.

 Comparing the costs of our dinners to the cost of the Specialty Dining package, I came out way ahead.
 Adding up the individual items ordered, my tab would have been $48.38 (including 18% gratuity), and the Princess’ was $15.34 (as her entree was technically complimentary).
 Considering the specialty dining package ran us each $20.45 (for a 6-meal plan- price per meal does vary depending on the number of meals purchased with the average cost lessening with the greater number of meals purchased), we still saved money even with the Princess ordering a complimentary entree.
 All in all, if you plan to dine at specialty restaurants during your Norwegian Escape cruise, we highly recommend the dining package.

 Have you dined at Cagney’s on Norwegian Escape or any other ship in NCL’s fleet?
-What do you think about NCL charging a la carte for this restaurant?
 Do you like the Waterfront dining option?
 Drop us an anchor below to give us your thoughts on the food choices and specialty dining available on this newest ship in Norwegian Cruise Line’s fleet.